 We’ll tackle one actionable tip per day that you can implement right away to transform the way you raise your child.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
 Join my newsletter and sign up today—at no cost to you:

 2. Kids are motivated to learn

-We’re more likely to pursue our passions than other topics we’re not excited about.
+Your child is more likely to pursue her passions than she is about other topics she’s not exactly excited about.
 It’s much easier to encourage learning about history to a child who already has an interest in it.

 Not only will he learn about history, he’s also likely to do well with his lessons in general, even if it doesn’t have to do with his particular passion.
 Researchers share how the power of interest can drive learning: